Healthcare Options for Veterans

 If you are enrolled in VA health care, you don’t need to take additional steps to meet the health care law coverage standards.
 The health care law does not change VA health benefits or Veterans’ out-of-pocket costs.

-If you are not enrolled in VA health care, you can apply at any time.
+If you are not enrolled, you can apply for VA health care at any time.

 Veterans Enrolled in VA Health Care